 What is Sleep?

 This is a natural condition that allows the body and mind to rest.
-We spend about a third of our life sleeping.
-On average adults need 7-9 hours of sleep every night.
-However, this may vary from person to person.
+On average adults need 6-9 hours of sleep every night.
+However, this may vary from person to person of the same age.
 Children and teens require longer hours of sleep than adults.
-Sleep allows our bodies to rejuvenate, grow, repair tissues and memory consolidation.

 What are the complications of inadequate sleep in adults?